 The third way that people make money blogging is by selling their own products.
 When you sell your own products, you get to keep most of the money you earn from sales.

-The only bad thing about selling your own products is that you must have a product to sell.
-It takes time and money to make a product to sell.
-This means you may not actually see any profit for quite a while.
 However, evergreen products that don’t become out-dated quickly may be able to be sold for years, meaning you could profit for a long time from creating one product.

 What Kinds of Products do Bloggers Sell?